hamzeen/nooraniya/README.md

-# NEST: Blogging for Humans
+# NEST-JSON: Blogging for Humans

 This variant of [NEST](https://github.com/hamzeen/nest) blogging platform, uses flat JSON files as its building blocks.
 A testimony to its flexibility & sleek design.